 On Page SEO Activities That Actually Work

-On-page SEO refers to optimizing individual web pages to improve rankings and attract more organic traffic.
-Unlike off-page SEO (which involves external factors like backlinks), on-page SEO is fully within your control.
+On-page SEO refers to optimizing individual web pages to boost engagement and perform the best they can do to gain traffic and appear higher in search results.
+Unlike off-page SEO (which involves external factors like backlinks which can take a while to implement and build up), on-page SEO is fully within your control and easily accessible without having a developer by your side.

 - Internal linking & site navigation